 Cision is a tool that lets you do great PR work in less time with less effort.
 However, it will not make bad PR look good.
 If you are going to use Cision to send a pitch to 1,500 top reporters, make sure that the content is well written.
 If you are sending out a press release, make sure it has a great boilerplate.
 If you say your client is available for an interview, make sure they are ready to respond before you send the pitch.

 If you would like some help making sure that your PR is ready for prime time, take some time to explore more articles in the Otter PR blog.
-You will a host of articles that can make your PR efforts more effective, including articles on The Difference Between Marketing and PR, The Ten Best PR Tools and How to Use Them, How To Write a Pitch That Will Make Editors Respond, and How To Conduct a Communications Audit.Cision, PR, Public relations
+You will a host of articles that can make your PR efforts more effective, including articles on The Difference Between Marketing and PR, The Ten Best PR Tools and How to Use Them, How to Pitch a News Story to an Editor + Proven Media Pitch Examples, and How To Conduct a Communications Audit.Cision, PR, Public relations